 Symptoms such as low CPU usage, blocking garbage collection, frequent event loop delay or a chaotic number of active handles may indicate a number of potential problems.
 Doctor helps narrow down the possibilities by generating a recommendation based on those symptoms.
 Examples such as I/O issues, non-optimized garbage collection and blocked event loop are quite common.
 Doctor will help you with all of these performance issues.

 Event loop delay has been marked in red to indicate a problem.

-Once the problem is diagnosed, Doctor helps you find the right solution.
+Once the performance problem is diagnosed, Doctor helps you find the right solution.
 It may point you to a specific profiling tool or suggest a common approach to the problem.
-For those who prefer more context, Doctor also provides an in-depth explanation of the issue.
-In situations where you have a hunch that the issue may be different than the recommendation, Doctor provides easy access to the documentation of all the other issues.
+For those who prefer more context, Doctor also provides an in-depth explanation of the performance issue.
+In situations where you have a hunch that the issue may be different than the recommendation, Doctor provides easy access to the documentation of all the other performance issues.

 Read More section helps you understand the issue in-depth.

 Doctor is very easy to use – all it takes is a single command to monitor your app and generate a recommendation.

 Doctor is compatible with Node.js versions 8 and 9.
 (Note you might hit some issues if you pick an old version of those release lines)

 Re-introduction to 0x